 3 Day Phnom Penh Itinerary

-We had a full week in Phnom Penh to discover the top sights, best markets, interesting neighborhoods, tasty food and fun Phnom Penh bars.
-We condensed our experiences into a 3 Days in Phnom Penh Itinerary for other travelers looking for the Best Phnom Penh Things To Do.
+We had a full week in Phnom Penh to discover the top sights, best markets, interesting neighborhoods, tasty food and fun bars.
+Our experiences are condensed into this 3 Days in Phnom Penh Itinerary.

-We include helpful information for attractions in Phnom Penh along with a Phnom Penh map of sights.
-At the end of the article, we’ve included additional Cambodia travel tips; like where to stay and other important information for your Phnom Penh Tour Itinerary.
+We include helpful information for attractions in Phnom Penh along with a map of sights.
+At the end of the article, we’ve included additional Cambodia travel tips.
+Including where to stay and other important information for your Phnom Penh Tour Itinerary.

 Day One in Phnom Penh, Cambodia